Stacktical/stacktical.github.io/_posts/2019-10-5-ipfs-server-google-cloud-platform.md

     return 404; # managed by Certbot
 }
 ```
+{% gist fe08d3659250e89a63aba314e1067a76 %}
 We can now restart the nginx server:

 ```
 sudo systemctl restart nginx
 ```
 ## Hardening

 We strongly recommend enabling [unattended upgrades](https://libre-software.net/ubuntu-automatic-updates/) on your server and monitor the size of your IPFS Volume.
 You may have to grow it in size depending on your usage.

 ### Final notes

-Private IPFS Network are an interestging way to answer the scalability of the IPFS network:
+Private IPFS Network are an interestging way to answer the scalability of the IPFS network as described by [the folks at Pinata](https://medium.com/pinata/dedicated-ipfs-networks-c692d53f938d)

 Stacktical will soon provide a service that will measure the uptime of each IPFS gateways and return the best endpoints to you.
+Reach out to us if you want to be part of it!

 That's it!
 We went through tht process of installing a IPFS Gateway to store and deliver content securely on the IPFS Nerwork!
-Reach out to us if you want to be part of it!

-We hpe this guide will help other project who are using IPFS.
+We hope this guide will help other project who are using IPFS.
 Don't hesitate to give us a shoot if this article was useful to you at: t.me/stacktical